linhtran1003/FCB_Peformance_Financial/README.md

 `These findings mirror challenges in budget-constrained organizations, showing how financial decisions impact operational performance.`

-> This is an interactive dashboard created by `plotpy`.
+> This is an interactive dashboard created by `plotply`.
 Run in Google Colab or a local environment with Plotly installed to explore more information on the plot.

 <h2 align="center"> Insight Deep Dive & Visualizations </h2>